poproar/Barnabas-Instructors-Guide/ngss/index.md

 ## Anticipatory Set:
 Demonstrate a completed breadboard circuit without going over all the steps

-## Lesson Plans:
-Keep multiple: ways of representation, ways of action and expression, and methods of engagement in mind.
-Welcome students to the community building environment (ie. students sitting in a circle)
-Describe the goal of today: Using the concept of circuitry from last session, we will use a breadboard to light up the LED
-Review circuits, positive and negative sides, having enough power

-## Anticipatory set:
-Demonstrate the breadboard with a lighted LED
-Introduce the materials that will be used today, focusing on the breadboard.
-Explain the organization of the breadboard and their specific placement
-Ask students to go to their seats and distribute Lesson 8’s worksheet and breadboard for students.
-Complete Step 1 together.
-Trial and error: Let students try breadboarding following the schematic to complete their circuit with the LED and wires
-Let students discuss what they did, if it worked and what will need to be changed if it didn’t.
-Groups can help each other
-Increase the voltage and discuss what happens to the LED
-Take apart all materials and put them away correctly
-Closing circle/debrief - Discuss the EQ of the day.
-Discuss the value of designing circuitry with a breadboard (ex.
-Because breadboards do not require soldering, they may be reused to prototype various electric products with diverse functions.
-What is the value in this for a engineering?).

 ## Reteaching Ideas: (for students who didn’t understand the first time)
 Review the breadboard concept of how it is organized wires on a grid and each row is connected together
 Model the first connection of putting in the wires in the individual hole and provide the name of the hole (ie. A3).